slifin/breeze/README.md

 </p>
 </details>

-## Stop deep nesting
+## Prevent code nesting

 If statements are a shorthand to evaluate a conditional and run a block of code, said block of code must be unnamed, local (unreusable), unopinionated about what it imports from the outer scope and type unsafe.

+When we construct our programs in this way we encourage nesting within our scope, particularly when your code is being modified at a later date, it's tempting to modify the code at the nesting point rather than creating a new named operation.

-What could we do differently to prevent the alluring effects of nesting via the natural feeling if statement?
+What could we do differently to nesting via the if statement?

 <details>
  <summary>Click here to see code</summary>